Psychological support for adolescents, young adults, parents, and soon-to-be parents.

 “Connection over correction.”

 Integrating attachment theory and developmental psychology, Krystle's approach centres around connection over correction.
 She works with parents of young children, to help them make sense of their child's behaviours, and develop emotional attunement to their children.
-She also works with soon-to-be parents, who are prepared to understand how their life experiences will influence the way they raise their children into adults.
+She also works with soon-to-be parents, who are prepared to understand how their life experiences will influence the way they raise their children.

 Level 1, 46 Queen Street